Welcome to Gonzaga Law School!

 Legal study is an interactive process.
 Much of law school involves learning a process for thinking, and this requires preparation before class and probing discussion in class.

 Your first official Law School class will occur during Orientation and there are materials to prepare in advance.
-Read and complete the assignments in your Orientation Materials Packet before Orientation begins.
+Read and complete the assignments in your Orientation Materials Packet before Orientation begins (a link will be here when the materials are ready).

 Many professors assign reading for the first day of class.
-These assignments will be posted on the first-day assignments page approximately a month before classes start.
-As soon as you receive your course assignments, and know who your professors will be, check for first-day assignments.
+These assignments will be posted on the first-day assignments page the month before classes start.
+As soon as you receive your course assignments and know who your professors will be, check for first-day assignments.
 If assignments are not listed for some of your courses, check back later, as new postings will be made as soon as they are available.

 If you applied to law school before you received your undergraduate degree, wait until your final degree is posted and then send an official copy of your final undergraduate transcript to the Gonzaga Law Registrar’s Office and to LSAC by August 20th.

 All Gonzaga students need a University identification card to access various University facilities, including the libraries and the athletic center.
-It is mandatory that you electronically submit a photograph for your ZAGCARD.
-You may do so by following the instructions from Gonzaga Campus Card Services.
+It is mandatory that you electronically submit a photograph and a copy of a government ID for your ZAGCARD by July 31 via the Submit Your Photo page.
+For information on all the benefits your Zagcard allows you (hello, dry cleaning discounts!), visit the Gonzaga Campus Card Services homepage.

 Computing & Technology